ShrishailSGajbhar/shrishailsgajbhar.github.io/_posts/2021-01-06-[Docker]-Docker-For-AI-Developers-Part-3.md

 ### Creating a Docker image that runs a python file

-> Now, as an exercise let us create an image such that when a container is run, it will calculate and print area of a cirle using Python with  diameter as an environment variable.
+> Now, as an exercise let us create an image such that when a container is run, it will calculate and print area of a circle using Python with  diameter as an environment variable.

 The program (`compute1.py`) to solve above exercise is as follows: